CANDI: Hybrid Discrete-Continuous Diffusion Models: CANDI: Continuous And Discrete diffusion

 We address this inefficiency by recognizing that our model effectively learns $P_{\theta}(\cdot | Y_t = W \tilde{X}_t)$.
 We follow \citet{cetin2025large} and employ a Monte Carlo approximation: we sample discrete tokens from $P_{\theta}(\cdot | Y_t)$ and use embedding lookup to approximate $\mathbb{E}[Y_0 | W \tilde{X}_t]$ in a single step.
 This eliminates the need to materialize noisy one-hot vectors beyond initial prior sampling, thus achieving the advantages of continuous score functions while matching the efficiency of pure discrete methods.
 We include the algorithm along with additional details in Appendix~\ref{app:sec_5:sample-trick}.

-\paragraph{Guidance} Previous work has explored classifier-based guidance for text diffusion models over text \citep{li2022diffusion, schiff2024simple}.
+\textbf{Guidance} Previous work has explored classifier-based guidance for text diffusion models over text \citep{li2022diffusion, schiff2024simple}.
 As a result of using continuous geometry, our method naturally supports controllable generation through gradient-based guidance, without requiring diffusion-specific classifiers.

-Here we discuss how to leverage gradient information to guide inference towards desired sample properties.
-Let $f_\phi: \mathcal{X} \to C$ be a classifier over class labels $C$.
-Given a latent sample $X_t$ from the hybrid diffusion trajectory, we apply the following mapping to represent it in a form that allows gradients:

-During inference, we simply add a scaled version of this gradient to the continuous component of the reverse step update.
-Specifically, we compute the ODE integration step as follows:

-This demonstrates a key advantage of the hybrid approach: pure discrete diffusion methods must train bespoke classifiers tailored to the specific corruption pattern and carefully determine how to translate gradient information into posterior steps.
-In contrast, our method is fully compatible with classifiers trained without diffusion-specific modifications, and only requires gradient addition.
+Given a classifier $f_\phi: \mathcal{X} \to C$ over class labels $C$, we compute the gradient of the classifier with respect to the inputs for the desired class.
+We then add this gradient to the learned score function to compute the ODE update.
+For more details, see Appendix~\ref{app:sec_5:classifier-guidance}.